-The new link unit is added on the PDU page with the master unit, in a list in the Link PDUs section.
+5. When the firmware matches, the new link unit is added on the PDU page with the master unit, in a list in the Link PDUs section.
 All link units added to the chain in this way are now managed by the single master unit.